mflu/auto_benchmarksql_cf/README.md

 + server                              # target service node's ip address

 ## Run Benchmark ##
++ How to run benchmark
+<pre><code>
-+ cd bin
+  cd bin

-+ ./instance.sh                    # you could run cleanup.sh before to cleanup all provisioned instances)

-+ ./deploy.sh                      # deploy benchmarkSQL and JDK to client nodes
+  ./instance.sh                    # you could run cleanup.sh before to cleanup all provisioned instances) ./deploy.sh                      # deploy benchmarkSQL and JDK to client nodes
                                    # generate benchmark prop files and benchmark scripts of benchmarkSQL

-+ ./dispatch_load.sh               # copy prop files and benchmark scripts to client nodes

-+ ./run.sh prepare                 # recreate tables and indexes in all instances
+  ./dispatch_load.sh               # copy prop files and benchmark scripts to client nodes ./run.sh prepare                 # recreate tables and indexes in all instances
                                    # non-blocking, you should use ./check_logs.sh prepare to check whether it is finished

-+ ./run.sh preload                 # preload data to instances
+  ./run.sh preload                 # preload data to instances
                                    # non-blocking, you should use ./check_logs.sh preload to check whether preloading is finished

-+ ./run.sh benchmark               # run the benchmark (blocking util the test is finished)

-+ ./run.sh report                  # generate report in each client node

-+ ./fetch_log.sh                   # fetch logs from client nodes, remember the timestamp

-+ ./parse_log.sh logs/$timestamp   # parse the log files to get the result report, the timestamp is
+  ./run.sh benchmark               # run the benchmark (blocking util the test is finished) ./run.sh report                  # generate report in each client node ./fetch_log.sh                   # fetch logs from client nodes, remember the timestamp ./parse_log.sh logs/$timestamp   # parse the log files to get the result report, the timestamp is
+</code></pre>
 Tips:
-  - you could speficy the timestamp when run ./run.sh benchmark $timestamp & ./fetch_log.sh $timestamp & ./parse_logs.sh logs/$timestamp
+  - you could speficy the timestamp when run ./run.sh benchmark $timestamp & ./fetch_log.sh $timestamp & ./parse_logs.sh logs/$timestam

-## How to understand the result report
++ How to understand the result report
 TODO